Golden Temple: Ramgarhia Bunga

 The Ramgarhia Bunga – the two high towers visible from the parikrama (circumambulation) walkway around the tank, is named after a Sikh subgroup.
 The red sandstone minaret-style Bunga (buêgā) towers were built in the 18th century, a period of Afghan attacks and temple demolitions.
 It is named after the Sikh warrior and Ramgarhia misl chief Jassa Singh Ramgarhia.
 It was constructed as the temple watchtowers for sentinels to watch for any military raid approaching the temple and the surrounding area, help rapidly gather a defence to protect the Golden Temple complex.
 According to Fenech and McLeod, during the 18th century, Sikh misl chiefs and rich communities built over 70 such Bungas of different shapes and forms around the temple to watch the area, house soldiers and defend the temple.
 These served defensive purposes, provided accommodation for Sikh pilgrims and served as centres of learning in the 19th century.
 Most of the Bungas were demolished during the British colonial era.
 The Ramgarhia Bunga remains a symbol of the Ramgarhia Sikh community's identity, their historic sacrifices and contribution to defending the Golden Temple over the centuries.

+Clock tower

+An 1860s photo of the Golden Temple during the colonial British era with the under-construction Gothic clock tower (which was later demolished) on extreme right-side.

 The Clock Tower did not exist in the original version of the temple.
 In its location was a building, now called the "lost palace".
 The officials of the British India wanted to demolish the building after the Second Anglo-Sikh war and once they had annexed the Sikh Empire.
 The Sikhs opposed the demolition, but this opposition was ignored.
 In its place, the clock tower was added.
 The clock tower was designed by John Gordon in a Gothic cathedral style with red bricks.
 The clock tower construction started in 1862 and was completed in 1874.
 The tower was demolished by the Sikh community about 70 years later.
 In its place, a new entrance was constructed with a design more harmonious with the Temple.
 This entrance on the north side has a clock, houses a museum on its upper floor, and it continues to be called ghanta ghar deori.